godotengine/godot-docs/classes/class_array.rst

 - :ref:`int<class_int>` **rfind** **(** :ref:`Variant<class_Variant>` what, :ref:`int<class_int>` from=-1 **)**

 Searches the array in reverse order.
 Optionally, a start search index can be passed.
 If negative, the start index is considered relative to the end of the array.
+If the adjusted start index is out of bounds, this method searches from the end of the array.

 ----